The Corporate Governance Review: South Africa

 The King Code promotes proactive shareholder engagement through a number of its recommendations.
 Among other things, the King Code recommends that the board encourage shareholders to attend the AGM, at which all directors should be available to respond to shareholders' queries.
 In line with the 'stakeholder inclusive' approach, the King Code recommends the adoption of comprehensive policies on stakeholder relationship management, and that engagement take place through media platforms designed to facilitate access by a broad range of stakeholders, such as websites, advertising and press releases.

-The proliferation of high-profile corporate governance failures in South Africa – notably the 2017 saga involving alleged accounting irregularities at Steinhoff – has intensified public interest in, and regulatory scrutiny of, corporate governance.
+The proliferation of high-profile corporate governance failures in South Africa – notably the 2017 saga involving alleged accounting irregularities at Steinhoff and those at various state-owned companies, described in the Zondo Commission of Inquiry into allegations of State Capture – has intensified public interest in, and regulatory scrutiny of, corporate governance.
 Listed companies that simply pay lip-service to corporate governance, viewing compliance as a 'tick box' approach unconnected to the long-term viability of their businesses, will undoubtedly experience increased levels of activism and calls from shareholders for ever-greater levels of accountability and transparency from the companies in which they are invested.

-We expect sustainability and ESG issues to feature high on the corporate governance agenda in the coming years, for boards and shareholders (particularly institutional investors) alike.58
+We expect issues relating to diversity, sustainability and ESG to feature high on the corporate governance agenda in the coming years, for boards and shareholders (particularly institutional investors) alike.58

-2 The Companies Act recognises two types of company: a profit company and a non-profit company.
-A profit company may be a private company (whose securities may not be offered to the public), state-owned company, personal liability company, or public company.
-This chapter focuses on public companies whose securities are listed on the Johannesburg Stock Exchange.
+2 The Companies Act recognises two types of company: profit company and non-profit company.
+A profit company may be a private company (whose securities may not be offered to the public), state-owned company, personal liability company or public company.
+This chapter focuses on public companies whose securities are listed on the Johannesburg Stock Exchange [JSE].

 3 An object of the Companies Act is to create a facilitative and enabling corporate law regime.
-As such, companies are subject to certain 'unalterable' provisions of the Companies Act that prescribe core company law rules applicable to a company, with the remaining provisions being 'alterable' default provisions that apply to a company only to the extent that the MOI does not vary them.
-There is, therefore, a lot of flexibility in incorporating a company in South Africa.
+As such, companies are subject to certain 'unalterable' provisions of the Companies Act that prescribe core company law rules applicable to a company, with the remaining provisions being 'alterable' default provisions that apply to a company only to the extent that the memorandum of incorporation [MOI] does not vary them.
+There is a lot of flexibility, therefore, in incorporating a company in South Africa.

 4 The JSE is operated by JSE Limited.